 - flow of funds

-In the UK priority is given to the production of a single GDP estimate using income, production and expenditure data.
+In the UK, priority is given to the production of a single gross domestic product (GDP) estimate using income, production and expenditure data.
 Further analysis is available on the following:

 - income analysis at current prices

 - expenditure analysis at both current prices and chained volume measures

 - value added analysis compiled on a quarterly basis in chained volume measures only

 Income, capital and financial accounts are produced for non-financial corporations, financial corporations, general government, households, and non-profit institutions serving households.